 Community room(s) and amenities must be consistent with the design and appearance of the residential buildings.
 Development lighting is required for all amenities.
-Amenities should be usable beyond leasing office hours and on weekends.
+Amenities must be available 24/7 and include occupancy sensor lighting or photocell lighting if an exterior amenity.